clwangUSC/harry-potter-gen-z/book_1/chapter_2.md

 "Diny Duddydums, don't cry.
 Mummy won't let him unbomb your bomb diggity day!" she cried, flinging her arms around him.

 "I ... don't... want... him... t-t-to come!"
-Dudley gasped for air between huge, pretend sobs.
-"He always sp-spoils everything!"
+Dudley started bawling.
+"He fucks up everything!"
 He shot Harry a narsty grin through the gap in his mother's arms.

 Just then, the ding-dong rang - "Oh, for fucksake, they're here!" said Aunt Petunia frantically - and a sec later, Dudley's bff, Piers Polkiss, walked in with his mom.
 Piers was a scrawny boi with a face like a rat.
 He was usually the one who held people's arms behind their backs while Dudley cashed them outside.
 Dudley stopped bullshitting crying at once.